Last updated on .

 Pablo Escobar Tour by Paisa Road

 Paisa Road’s Pablo Escobar Tour is Medellín’s original Pablo Escobar tour.
-It’s available Tuesday through Sunday at 9:30am or 1:30pm (as of April 2023), and you must inquire for prices via WhatsApp or email.
+You must inquire for prices and scheduling via WhatsApp or email (as of April 2024).
 When I visited, space was limited to about 10 people and guests had to book at least 24 hours in advance because it filled up very quickly.
 The tour was 100% in English.

 There are other Pablo Escobar tours offered by other agencies, even some that include a visit with Escobar’s brother (no longer available), but I chose Paisa Road because their tour is more of a history lesson that tells of the horror this man has caused the people of Medellín and the stigma he unfairly attached to Colombia.
 It also tells how the people have coped and moved ahead, but how the drug trade still operates and is doing as much business as ever.
 I didn’t want to take a tour that would benefit his brother, a well-known accomplice, even if he claimed the proceeds go to charity.